-Austin A. DeFrancesco has more than a decade of experience in cybersecurity and business IT spanning finance, manufacturing, and healthcare sectors.
+Austin has more than a decade of experience in cybersecurity and business IT, working across finance, manufacturing, and enterprise environments in roles ranging from system administrator to security architect, penetration tester, red team operator, and detection engineer.

 Origins